bonie254/alx-system_engineering-devop/0x00-shell_basics/README.md

- this is the contents of directory
+this is my readme fie of directory